-As an Elder Law attorney at Jackson White, PC, Tyler has assisted thousands of clients with all stages of the ALTCS process, from pre-crisis planning to the highest level of appeal.
-Tyler further partners with dozens of long-term care facilities around the state to prevent coverage gaps and facilitate successful ALTCS applications.
-Tyler has presented state-wide for NAELA, the Alzheimer’s Association, AHCA, ALFA, and KFNX’s Successful Aging radio program.
+Tyler has presented state-wide for the National Academy of Elder Law Attorneys (NAELA), the Alzheimer’s Association, AHCA, ALFA, and KFNX’s Successful Aging radio program.
 In addition to co-authoring a resource guide that reaches 50,000 readers each year, Tyler has been published in the Arizona Republic, the Glendale Star, the Peoria Times, and Luke News.
 Tyler served as Executive Editor for Chapman Law Review, is an accredited VA Attorney, belongs to the National Academy of Elder Law Attorneys, has sat on the board for Parkinson Network of Arizona, and currently sits on Arizona Health Care Foundation’s board.
-Tyler Joined the JacksonWhite Elder Law team in 2011 and became a shareholder 2020.

 As a shareholder at Jackson White, PC, Tyler has assisted thousands of people with all stages of the ALTCS process, from pre-crisis planning to the highest level of appeal, always with the resolve to help his clients obtain long-term care coverage as quickly as possible.
 Tyler further partners with dozens of long-term care facilities around the state to prevent coverage gaps by helping their residents navigate the ALTCS process and qualify for coverage.